bartongroup/slivka/sphinx-docs/getting_started.rst

 field value.
 Specifying the parameter type is required.
 Additionally, you can set whether the field is required (default is yes) and specify a default value used when no value is given by the user.
-Allowed types and type specific parameters are discribed in the :ref:`value object <value-object-spec>` specification.
+Allowed types and type specific parameters are described in the :ref:`value object <value-object-spec>` specification.

 -------
 Command